Rescuing orangutans and protecting their forest home

 Timtom (c) Orangutan Foundation

-The Lamandau Wildlife Reserve, Central Kalimantan, Indonesia is prime orangutan habitat, and home to many other wonderful species including proboscis monkeys and paradise flycatchers.
-The land is also an important carbon store with over 36.5 million tons of carbon, equivalent to 134 million tons of CO2 emissions, contained in the peatland.
+Almost 300 square miles in size – twice as big as the Isle of Wight – Lamandau Wildlife Reserve in Central Kalimantan is prime orangutan habitat, and home to many other wonderful species including proboscis monkeys, clouded leopards and paradise flycatchers.
+The land is also an important carbon store, containing over 36.5 million tonnes of carbon in its swampy peatland, equivalent to 134 million tonnes of CO2 emissions.

-To ensure orangutans and other wildlife have a home and keep this carbon in the ground, Orangutan Foundation field staff patrol the reserve, on foot, on bike and with drones to detect any deforestation or illegal logging outbreaks.
+To ensure orangutans and other wildlife have a home, and to keep this carbon safely stored below ground, Orangutan Foundation field staff patrol the reserve on foot, by bike and with drones to detect any deforestation or illegal logging outbreaks.

-Protecting orangutan habitat is as important as ever.
-Last year four young orphans, under the age of two were taken in by the Orangutan Foundation.
-Each surrendered separately by villagers, these orphans had been kept as pets, likely taken from the wild just like Timtom.
+This vital work to protect orangutan habitat is as important as ever.
+Sadly, last year four new orphans, under the age of two, were taken in by the Orangutan Foundation.
+Each surrendered separately by villagers, these orphans had been kept as illegal pets, likely taken from the wild just like Timtom.
+Naturally in the wild, a baby orangutan would stay with their mother until around eight years old.

 A collage of four photographs features young orangutans named Epeng, Gunawan, Kiki, and Roni, each clinging to tree branches in a natural forest setting.
 The images highlight individual facial expressions and playful poses, with names labeled in white text at the bottom left of each photo.

 Protecting the reserve is no easy feat.
-The dense forest makes monitoring patrols tricky, and the illegal loggers are skilled at evading guard post staff.
-Changing conditions as the seasons vary adds another challenge – two of the guard posts are regularly semi-submerged as the area floods in the wet season.
+The dense forest makes monitoring patrols tricky, and illegal loggers are skilled at evading guard post staff.
+Changing conditions as the seasons vary adds another challenge – two of the guard posts are regularly semi-submerged as the area floods in the wet season, which is usually from November to February.

-While foot patrols are a vital part of forest monitoring, drones have become an indispensable tool to identify any changes in the forest cover, find potential fires and locate access routes used by illegal loggers.
-The drones take detailed images of the forest canopy and when combined with satellite images, areas which are being illegally cleared are much more easily and quickly detected.
-Patrol teams on the ground are then able to investigate further and halt the destruction.
+While foot patrols are a vital part of forest monitoring, drones have become an indispensable tool to help identify any changes in the forest cover, find potential fires and locate access routes used by illegal loggers.
+The drones take detailed images of the forest canopy and, when combined with satellite images, areas which are being illegally cleared are much more easily and quickly detected.
+Patrol teams on the ground are then able to investigate further and take action to halt the destruction.

 Scroll to the bottom of this article to see a gallery of images from the patrols.